-South Kensington station's current ticket hall and the stair to the District and Circle line platforms are often over crowded.
+South Kensington station's current ticket hall and the stairs to the District and Circle line platforms are often over crowded.
 We want to make journeys through the station quicker and easier for our customers.

-We were granted Listed Building Consent for capacity upgrades to this Grade II listed building by the Royal Borough of Kensington and Chelsea in January 2018.
+We were granted Listed Building Consent for capacity upgrades to this Grade II listed building by the Royal Borough of Kensington and Chelsea (RBKC) in January 2018.

 Our station upgrade is organised in phases.
 Phase one will add the extra capacity needed before the Piccadilly line escalators can be replaced.